skip to log on skip to main content

 How to start planning your estate

-Good estate planning means preparing well before any trouble arises, coming up with an integrated approach to wealth transfer.
+Good estate planning means preparing well before any trouble arises and coming up with an integrated approach to wealth transfer.
 An estate plan should begin with a face-to-face meeting with an estate-planning lawyer to map out what assets are owned and how.
 Not all assets are covered by a will.

-Some people who have a principal residence that is owned jointly will sever the joint tenancy, instead owning the asset equally as tenants in common, Barlow says.
+Some people who have a principal residence that is owned jointly will sever the joint tenancy, instead owning the asset equally as tenants in common.
 This means they can dispose of the asset in their will without it automatically passing to the survivor.

 Business owners should put more detail into their estate planning.
 A shareholders’ agreement or buy-sell agreement should be drawn up in addition to the will, which governs what happens in the event of incapacity, death or if a business owner wants to leave.

 A range of risks involved in the passing of wealth should also be discussed.
-What happens if a beneficiary faces bankruptcy, has special needs, or is prone to gambling or drug addiction?
+For example, what happens if a beneficiary faces bankruptcy, has special needs, or is prone to gambling or drug addiction?

 If a beneficiary’s marriage breaks down, is the testator (the person whose will it is) comfortable with a significant portion of the inheritance going to the ex-spouse?

-Estate planning should include making an enduring power of attorney and an appointment of enduring guardian who can manage your finances, make legal, health and lifestyle decisions if you become unable to do it yourself, perhaps due to accident, stroke or dementia.
+Estate planning should include making an enduring power of attorney, and an appointment of an enduring guardian who can manage your finances and make legal, health and lifestyle decisions if you become unable to do it yourself, perhaps due to accident, stroke or dementia.

 An advanced care directive can guide family members and medical professionals on how and when to use emergency and other treatments that may prolong your life but not necessarily your quality of life in situations where you are unable to make decisions yourself.